SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 *This is delicious.*

-I hear a stifled giggle as I poke my in the cheek with the pancake for the third time.
+I hear a stifled giggle as I poke myself in the cheek with the pancake for the third time.